top of page

 • 3 min read

-Our next stop was Morecambe, where the pace slowed and the horizon widened.
+Our next stop was Morecambe, where the pace slowed, and the horizon widened.
 We soaked in a sea view that felt like a deep breath.
 Light stretched lazily across the water, and for a while, everything went quiet.
 It was the kind of place that asks you to pause, not politely, but firmly.
-Evenings here were spent cooking in the van with local produce: a full English to start the day and slow-cooked lamb with mash and veg to end it, comfort food made better by the view outside the window.

 History called us inland to Lancaster, where cobbled streets led us straight into the shadows of Lancaster Castle.
 Wandering its thick stone walls, we dipped into tales of witch trials and darker chapters of the past.
 The air felt heavier there, stories clinging to the stone, and it was impossible not to feel a shiver that had nothing to do with the cold.